Riv1a/soar_edr_automationlab/README.md

 The Detection Lab project aimed to establish a controlled environment for simulating and detecting cyber attacks.
 The primary focus was to monitor and analyze data with LimaCharlie as a Endpoint Detection and Response (EDR) system, to mimic real-world attack scenarios with the HackingTool ‘LaZagne’.
 This hands-on experience was designed to deepen understanding of credential security, and defensive strategies.

-### Skills Learned

-- Advanced understanding of EDR concepts and practical application.
-- Proficiency in analyzing and monitoring data.
-- Enhanced knowledge of network protocols and security vulnerabilities.
-- Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

 - LimaCharlie as an EDR.